by Betsy Bird

 Folks, I’ve been around a while.
 Met a lot of folks.
 And about nine years ago I did something I’d never done before: I finally visited the Bemelmans Bar.
 Imagine, if you will, a beautiful little watering hole located in the Rosewood Hotel in Manhattan, and inside, more surfaces than you would ever think possible are painted by none other than Ludwig Bemelmans himself.
 The man behind Madeline!
 I’d always wanted to go, but it took an invitation to get me there.
 And that invitation came from none other than author T. A. Barron himself.
 We struck up a friendship that day.

 Mr. Barron’s had quite the career of his own.
 Sure, he’s the award-winning author of more than 30 highly acclaimed books, many of which are international bestsellers.
 Sure, he’s won the de Grummond Medallion for “lifetime contribution to the field of children’s and young adult literature” as well as many other awards.
 But what you may best know him for are his book.
-Books like The Merlin Saga, The Great Tree of Avalon (a New York Times bestselling series), The Ancient One, and The Hero’s Trail (nonfiction stories of courageous kids).
+Books like the Merlin Saga, The Great Tree of Avalon (a New York Times bestselling series), The Ancient One, and The Hero’s Trail (nonfiction stories of courageous kids).

 And now Tom’s doing something entirely new: podcasting.
 Called Magic & Mountains, it’s described this way: